Adityaakr/yellow-cli-dapp/GETTING_STARTED.md

 # Getting Started with Yellow CLI Dapp

-This guide will walk you through setting up and using the Yellow CLI Dapp for multi-wallet auction bidding.
+This comprehensive guide will walk you through setting up and using the Yellow CLI Dapp for gasless, multi-wallet auction bidding using Yellow Network's state channels.

 ## Prerequisites